 One of the main things we are working on is clothes.
 He loves me to put on his clothes for him however he needs to get used to doing that on his own.
 In the event, he has a random accident at school or needs to change for an extracurricular activity I want him to know how to dress himself.
 But overall just being more independent will help him adjust better.

 Sometimes my son can be quiet and shy and will not speak up and say what he needs.
 This goes back to me building his confidence so that he will speak out when it’s his turn.
-I am working to get him to use his words instead of whines and whimpers.
-We talk every morning at breakfast, during car rides, and encourage you to
+I am working to get him to using his words instead of whines and whimpers.
+So we talk everyday during breakfast, car rides and in our nighttime routine.

 All in all I want my son to be ready emotionally for the transition.
-If he knows what to expepct in terms of structure and atmosphere I know he will be fine.
+If he knows what to expect in terms of structure and atmosphere I know he will be fine.
 The preschool preparation activities we do everyday will have him confident and ready to go!

 Join the List!